-- DC 5V/2.8A: Power connector - LAN Ports 1-4: RJ-45 Connectors.
+Connector Description 12V AC Power connector LAN Ports 1-4 RJ-45 Connectors.
 Integrated 4-port 10/100BaseT switch.
 Connects to a hub, switch or NIC-equipped PC in your network.
-The LAN ports support Auto-MDIX feature which eliminates the need for crossover cables. - Internet / WAN: RJ-45 connector.
+The LAN ports support Auto-MDIX feature which eliminates the need for crossover cables.
+WAN RJ-45 connector.
 Connects to the Cable/ADSL Modem.
-The WAN port also supports Auto-MDIX feature which eliminates the need for crossover cables. - Reset button

-To reset the device to factory defaults, insert a straightened paperclip into the Reset hole to press the button.
+The WAN port also supports Auto-MDIX feature which eliminates the need for crossover cables.
+Load Default To reset the device to factory defaults, insert a straightened paperclip into the reset / Load Default hole to press the button.
 Keep pressing and power cycle (off and on) the device.
 Wait for at least 5 seconds to release the button.
 Then wait for the device to finish booting.
 If you want to restore your customized settings after loading defaults, refer to "4.8 Administration" for more information.